svin24/svin24.github.io/content/blog/Netherlands-update.md

 beyond this point with self-study alone.
 I enrolled in a formal class, which will hopefully help bridge that gap.

-I could go on &mdash; experiences outside of Amsterdam and the rest of Europe, the vibes of the FOSS community and other communities I've met, serendipitously meeting people I knew in America who also moved to Europe, and so on &mdash; but I think I'll stop here for this post.
+I could go on &mdash; experiences outside of Amsterdam and throughout the rest of Europe, the vibes of the FOSS community and other communities I've met, serendipitously meeting people I knew in America who also moved to Europe, and so on &mdash; but I think I'll stop here for this post.
 Every time I've paused to reflect on my relocation abroad, I've come away smiling.
 So far, so good.
 Hopefully that doesn't start to wear off!